 The applicant states that this condition can be met throughout the majority of the site.
 However, the extensive environmental site constraints that exist along the western, northern, and southeastern portions of the property severely limits the land area that is available for development.
-Thus, this consideration should be revised to require a 200-foot buffer "where feasible."
-The applicant further states that although some of the lots along the rear property line would be set back less than 200 feet from adjacent E-I-A Zoned land, these lots will be buffered by an additional HOA parcel.
+Thus, this consideration should be revised to require 200-foot buffer "where feasible."
+The applicant further states that although some of the lots rear property line would be set back less than 200-feet form adjacent E-I-A Zoned land, these lots will be buffered by an additional HOA parcel.
 In addition, the large acreage parcels in the employment park that abut Willowbrook have either woodland conservation areas or a stormwater management (SWM) pond along the back of the parcels, which abut Willowbrook.

-The Planning Board finds this consideration should be evaluated at the time of the CDP, PPS and/or SDP review and based on the layout and design of the development at that time, to ensure proposed dwelling and activity areas are sufficiently protected from the impacts of the adjacent development.
-For this reason, this consideration is carried forward.
-During the public hearing, the Planning Board modified this consideration to allow the flexibility to review for appropriate location of buffer at the time of CDP.
+Staff believes this consideration should be evaluated at the time of the CDP, PPS and/or SDP review and based on the layout and design of the development at that time, to ensure proposed dwelling and activity areas are sufficiently protected from the impacts of the adjacent development.
+For this reason, staff believes this consideration should be carried forward.

-9. Further Planning Board Findings and Comments from Other Entities: Referral memorandums were received as follows, and are included by reference herein:
+9. Referrals: Referral memorandums were received as follows, and are included as back-up to this technical staff report and adopted by reference herein: